2019 Tucson Hip Hop Festival grows to four-day event

 “We hold a stage for a lot of up-and-coming artists that haven’t had a festival experience yet,” she said.
 “We want to provide that experience for them and also mentorship and the opportunity to network with one another.”

 Artists are encouraged to attend panel discussions and one-on-one mentoring to get advice on how they can grow their careers.
-Community radio station, KXCI 91.3, will be there to discuss how artists can get their music on the radio.
-There also will be several industry professionals in attendance who will talk to artists about turning their art into a business and career.
+Community radio station KXCI 91.3 will be there to discuss how artists can get their music on the radio.
+There also will be several industry professionals in attendance who will talk to artists about turning their art into a business.

 “The camaraderie was over the top (last year).
 You have people always willing to support others,” Jamison said.
 “It’s knowledge, entertainment and support all together, and I think that’s what’s making this blow up as big as it is.”